ioquatix/jquery-syntax/README.md

 ### Advanced Configuration

 jQuery.Syntax compiles and minifies it's code using uses Rake (Ruby) and [Sass](http://sass-lang.com).
-Please review the included `Rakefile` for more details.
+Please review the included `Rakefile` and `install.yaml` for more details.

 ## Usage